efeslab/LiteASR/README.md

 python src/compress.py --base_model turbo --low_rank --rank_threshold 0.99:0.999 --save_weight
 ```

-You can tweak `--rank_threshold` argument to explore the balance the size and accuracy trade-off.
+You can tweak `--rank_threshold` argument to explore the size and accuracy trade-off.

 ## Motivations and Methodology